notanoobcoder/RB/README.md

 # RB
-An portfolio website (incomplete + not mobile-friendly) involving css-animations.
+An portfolio website (incomplete + not mobile-friendly) using css-animations.